uoftgasa/uoftgasa.github.io/markdown/index.md

 [**Table of Contents**](#table-of-contents)

 ### TCard
 Students at UofT are furnished with a TCard.
 This card allows you to borrow books from the library, access card-locked areas to which you are entitled (e.g. limited access classrooms, athletic facilities), purchase food if you choose a meal plan in residence, and access the on campus health services.
-You'll need the card to gain access to UofT's online administrative tools like [Portal](#portalThe card also gives you access to student
+You'll need the card to gain access to UofT's online administrative tools like [Portal](#portal) and [ACORN](#acorn).
+The card also gives you access to student discounts at a variety of cultural and retail locations (see the [Saving Money as a Student](#saving-money-as-a-student) section).

 ### School of Graduate Studies
 [**Table of Contents**](#table-of-contents)